ais0219/ais0219/README.md

-I am an experienced scientist with over a decade in biomedical engineering, data science, numerical methods, and electromagnetics.
-Known for tackling complex challenges with practical solutions.
+I am an experienced scientist with over a decade in biomedical engineering, data science, computational methods, and electromagnetics.

 This is my Data Science / Machine Learning Portofolio.